iterorganization/PCSSP/readme.md

 # Introduction to the Plasma Control System Simulation Platform (PCSSP)
 PCSSP provides standardized methods for the design and assessment of modules and models for plasma control.
 It essentially provides you with a systematic framework to develop, test, integrate, and deploy controller and tokamak models.
-PCSSP relies on a git submodule called SCDDS to implement the Simulink functionality regarding data dictionaries and referenced models.
-Both PCSSP and SCDDS are developed under a GPL license.
+PCSSP relies on a git submodule called SCDDS (Simulink-based Control Design & Deployment Suite) to implement the Simulink functionality regarding data dictionaries and referenced models.
+Both PCSSP and SCDDS are developed under a LGPL license.
 You are invited to contribute to both projects that ultimately will be merged into one toolbox for control development and deployment on tokamaks.

 ## Full documentation
 The full documentation of PCSSP is automatically deployed from its source code in this repository to readthedocs.
 You can find it [here](https://pcssp.readthedocs.io/en/latest/index.html)

 ## Directory structure:
 - configurations: Simulink configuration definitions for codegen and simulation
-- scdds-core: git submodule (!) to handle data-dictionaries and module references in Simulink
+- scdds: git submodule (!) to handle data-dictionaries and module references in Simulink
 - src: inherited PCSSP classes
 - testing: inherited PCSSP classes for testing modules
 - templates: pcssp examples